 Think of a highly successful company or corporation.
 These businesses are successful because they are highly effective in the management of time, money, and human resources.
-If you liken yourself to a corporation, you will see you must also be effective in the management of yourself to be successful at what you do.
+If you use the Principal of Correspondence to liken yourself to a corporation, you will see you must also be effective in the management of yourself to be successful at whatever you do.
 Bring order to the chaos and take control of how you live.

 It can be exhausting at first, as it usually is with enforcing a new discipline, but with enough repetition, ordering your life will become natural and habitual.
 There is no need to go to extremes.
 Take care of the most important things to you like the management of time, finances, as well as the order of your living space and belongings.
 If you start creating order in the physical plane, then you shall become orderly in the mental as well.